-(d) is related to one of the parties by family ties.
+(e) is related to one of the parties or the representatives of the parties by family ties.

-(3) If, for some special reason, any judge considers that he should not take part in the judgement or examination of a particular case, he shall so inform the President of the Court.
-If, for some special reason, the President of the Court considers that any judge should not sit or make submissions in a particular case, he shall notify him accordingly.
+(3) If, for some special reason, any judge considers that he should not take part in the judgement or examination of a particular case, he shall so inform the President of the Court of Appeal or, in the case of judges of the Court of First Instance, the President of the Court of First Instance.
+If, for some special reason, the President of the Court of Appeal or, in the case of judges of the Court of First Instance, the President of the Court of First Instance.
+If, for First Instance, the President of the Court of First Instance considers that a judge should not sit or make submissions in a particular case, he shall justify this in writing and notify the judge concerned accordingly.